yaogara/yaogara-ark/content/plants/psychotria-alba.md

 ---

 ## Ethnobotanical Context
-Among Shipibo communities and other Indigenous Amazonian groups, Psychotria alba is recognized as an alternative to classical chacruna (P. viridis) in the preparation of [[ayahuasca]] (yagé), the psychoactive brew central to shamanic healing, initiation, and divination practices [(Naturalether 2023)](https://www.naturalether.com/article/chacruna-leaves/).
+Among Shipibo communities and other Indigenous Amazonian groups, Psychotria alba is recognized as an alternative to classical chacruna (P. viridis) in the preparation of [[preparations/ayahuasca]] (yagé), the psychoactive brew central to shamanic healing, initiation, and divination practices [(Naturalether 2023)](https://www.naturalether.com/article/chacruna-leaves/).

 - Shipibo practice: P. alba is used particularly in regions or seasons where P. viridis is less available, or where specific visionary qualities are sought.
 Practitioners describe subtle differences in the quality and strength of visions relative to brews prepared with green chacruna, though such observations remain largely experiential and lineage-specific [(Naturalether 2023)](https://www.naturalether.com/article/chacruna-leaves/).